In a previous blog post, we went over the basics of content optimization – what…

 SERP features are the elements that appear on the results page that are more than just the simple blue site links that most associate with SERPs.
 Some of the most common features are Knowledge Panels, Google My Business, and Featured snippets.
 These days, it’s very rare to find a Google SERP that doesn’t have any features – SEMRush data (source) shows that less than 3% of Google’s first page results do not have SERP features of any kind.

 Considering how unlikely it is that your potential customers will encounter a SERP without any features, it’s a good idea to familiarize yourself with them all and apply this knowledge to improve your SEO efforts.
-Here, we’ll be taking a look at some of the most important and visible SERP features.
+Here, we take a look at some of the most important and visible SERP features on Google.

-A knowledge panel displays information Google has on a person, company, historical event, and a variety of other entities.
+A knowledge panel is a SERP feature that displays information Google has on a person, company, historical event, and a variety of other entities.
 Google must be absolutely sure of who/what you are and what you do in order to show up as a knowledge panel.

 Typically, the knowledge panel will link to a relevant Wikipedia page along with a variety of other information.
 For example, a knowledge panel for a celebrity may include their birth date and location, height, present and past spouses, children, and parents.
 The knowledge panel for a business will often include reviews, directions from Google maps, the businesses’ address, phone number, hours, and owner(s).
 Here’s what the knowledge panel for SocialSEO looks like: